outdoorbits/little-backup-box/README.md

 <h1>NEWS</h1>
 <ul>
+	<li>2022/01/08: Add option to backup only specific directories from cameras or smartphones.</li>
+	<li>2022/01/08: Remove upload.php.
+This is performed by the filemanager much better now.</li>
 	<li>2021/12/31: Add language support for display-messages <b>Caution: The translations were carried out by machine and could cause unpleasant feelings in native speakers.
 Help is particularly welcome here.
 Technically, working on the language files is extremely easy.
 Would you help?</b></li>
 	<li>2021/12-27: Add power-off after idle time.
 Configuration in &quot;Settings&quot;.</li>
 	<li>2021/12/21: Add language support for French, Spanisch and German</li>